protektservices/tunnelkit/README.md

 #### Non-standard

+- XOR-patch functionality:
-- Single-byte XOR masking
+    - Multi-byte XOR Masking
-    - Via `--scramble xormask <character>`
+        - Via `--scramble xormask <passphrase>`
-    - XOR all incoming and outgoing bytes by the ASCII value of the character argument
+        - XOR all incoming and outgoing bytes by the passphrase given
+    - XOR Position Masking
+        - Via `--scramble xorptrpos`
+        - XOR all bytes by their position in the array
+    - Packet Reverse Scramble
+        - Via `--scramble reverse`
+        - Keeps the first byte and reverses the rest of the array
+    - XOR Scramble Obfuscate
+        - Via `--scramble obfuscate <passphrase>`
+        - Performs a combination of the three above (specifically `xormask <passphrase>` -> `xorptrpos` -> `reverse` -> `xorptrpos` for reading, and the opposite for writing)
-    - See [Tunnelblick website][about-tunnelblick-xor] for more details
+    - See [Tunnelblick website][about-tunnelblick-xor] for more details (Patch was written in accordance with Tunnelblick's patch for compatibility)

 #### Unsupported